Skip to content

 The formula behind this

 Simple monthly sum.
 Annual = monthly × 12.
+Decade = annual × 10.
 Assumes each subscription is active for the full year.
 Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.

 Why run the calculation

 Utility bills creep.
-Small annual increases stack into meaningful differences over a decade.
-Running this once a year and switching providers when the gap widens is one of the easiest ways to keep household costs in check.
+Small monthly charges stack into meaningful differences over a decade.
+Running this once a year and reviewing provider costs when the gap widens is one of the easiest ways to keep software spending in check.

 What this doesn't capture